-depending on the shape of the surface profile, its amplitude and the density of its peaks.
-The way to reduce the spread is to calculate the of average the readings at а number of different have a stronger effect on the reading than rough steel.
+depending on the shape of surface profile, its amplitude and the density of its peaks.
+The way to reduce the spread is to calculate the average of the readings at а number of different spots (see graph).
+Rough non-ferrous metal surfaces have a stronger effect on the reading than rough steel.
 However, when groups of readings are averaged, the results are reasonably consistent though some variation remains.
 In the graph, the average coating variation is about 95-125 but the individual readings ranged 600-1600.
 This technique is valid because it takes away the 'noise', due to the mechanics of the surface and placement of the probe, exposing the 'real' readings.